Polyhoot/android/README.md

 ### Using your own server

-You can set WebSocket URL to your own server by editing `polyhoot.websocket.url` field in `app/gradle.properties`:
+You can set WebSocket URL to your own server by editing `polyhootWebSocketUrl` field in `app/gradle.properties`:

 ```